 The same goes for guest posting, by the way.
 When abused and misused, guest posts can actively harm your link building efforts.
 When done in a way that is genuinely mutually beneficial – and not just because money changed hands – it can be a valuable tool

 Aside from requesting links, the other way to build high-quality links is to produce content that is organically shared throughout the Internet.
-We aren’t talking about sponsored posts, affiliate links, and other financially incentivized reposting.
+We aren’t talking about sponsored posts, affiliate links, and another financially incentivized reposting.

-This type of link building is the hardest to do, because it requires the most effort.
+This type of link building is the hardest to do because it requires the most effort.
 But Google says it best: “creating good content pays off”.

 Link building can backfire.
-Buying links wholesale, spamming your links across the web in user-generated content on other pages, or getting third-party links from low-authority, low-quality webpages can pull down your rank, and flag you as an unreliable source.
+Buying links wholesale, spamming your links across the web in user-generated content on other pages, or getting third-party links from low-authority, low-quality web pages can pull down your rank and flag you as an unreliable source.

 It isn’t just about the sheer volume of links leading back to you – it’s about the quality of the websites that decide to link back to you.
 As a basic rule of thumb, the better the domain authority and page rank of the website linking back to you, the more you’ll get out of that back link.

 Regardless of your content strategy – whether developing interesting content, creating shareable guides, or working with other websites to build links with minimal penalization – it’s always important to measure the return on your investment.
 A few things to keep an eye out for when measuring the success of any given link building campaign include:

 - Your do-follow to no-follow link ratio.
 You want more do-follow than no-follow backlinks.